 If the price begins to move in the opposite direction, Stop Loss level will remain the same until trade is closed by Stop Loss or the price keep moving in the supposed direction.

-Setting Trailing Stop in MT4
+How to Set Trailing Stop in MT4

 This is not a hard work even for a newbie trader.
-Here is an example of setting Trailing Stop in MT4.
+Here is an example of setting Trailing Stop Loss in MT4.

 To enable the Trailing Stop feature, right-click on an already open position and select “Trailing stop” from the pop-up menu.